Best road bike shoes reviewed for 2024

 Specialized Torch 1.0

-The Torch 1.0 is the most wallet-friendly road shoe from Specialized, with a stiffness rating of six out of 15 on the Specialized stiffness scale.
 But it’s also one of the heaviest on test at 327g per shoe, with the quite bulky synthetic upper and lining adding to the few extra grams, yet proving to be sturdy and secure over the test period.

-Like Sundried’s offering, there’s nothing wrong with the Torch 1.0, and it performed as we expected for a shoe at the £100 price point, but there are no absolute standout features.
+Like Sundried’s offering, there’s nothing wrong with the Torch 1.0, and it performed as I expected for a shoe at the £100 price point, but there are no absolute standout features.
 Instead, you’re getting a functional training shoe that will do the job.

-Verdict: Comfy entry-level shoe, but outshone by rivals
+Verdict: Comfy entry-level shoe, but outshone by rivals.

 Score: 78%